 Patrick Karr - Student Assistant

 Patrick has been with Outdoor Adventures since Spring of 2013.
-He is a Liberal Arts Major who loves anything to do with the outdoors.
+He is an Outdoor Recreation and Leadership Major who loves anything to do with the outdoors.
 His interests include any kind of skiing, snowshoeing, kayaking, and especially backpacking.
 He has logged many miles on the trails and ski areas of Washington State and Colorado as well as Alberta and British Columbia in Canada.
 Patrick is originally from the east coast (Pennsyvania and Virginia) and most recently spent several years living in the Seattle area before moving to Fairbanks to attend UAF and become a part of the fantastic team at OA.

 Ethan the Adventure Duck